XraySpectroscopy/xafsorg/docs/tutorials.rst

   * `XAS Education`_ from Bruce Ravel, National Institute of Standards and Technology.
 See also: https://speakerdeck.com/bruceravel

-Some

-XAFS Tutorials and Overviews hosted on xafs.org (PDF format except where noted) Except where noted, these are PDF files containing sets of slides for an oral presentation

-Matt Newville's Tutorials: The last two files are companions to the longer write-up, containing similar material in a form more suitable for a lecture.
-This material (write-up, and the corresponding slides) is a work in progress.
-Any feedback would be greatly appreciated.
-The Fundamentals of XAFS: a ~40 page introduction to XAFS, aimed at the advanced undergraduate level.

-Fundamentals of X-ray Absorption Fine Structure

-Anatomy of an XAFS Experiment

-Shelly Kelly's Tutorials:
+Some slides from oral presentations hosted here (PDF format except where noted):

+  * `XAFS Overview`_    from Matt Newville, University of Chicago.
+Slides from an overview of XAFS.
+  * `Fundamentals of XAFS`_ from Matt Newville, University of Chicago.
+A longer (~40 page) writeup of notes and discussion of the basics of XAFS.

-The Basics of processing chi(k) data in Athena: introducing the basics of processing chi(k) data in Athena.
+  * `Basics of EXAFS Processing`_ from Shelly Kelly, UOP.
+Introducing the basics of processing chi(k) data in Athena.

-The Basics of modeling EXAFS spectra in Artemis: introducing the basics of modeling EXAFS spectra in Artemis.
+  * `Basics of EXAFS Data Analysis`_ from Shelly Kelly, UOP.
+Introducing the basics of modeling EXAFS spectra in Artemis.

 XAFS Tutorials and Overviews in languages other than English Introduction to XAFS from Yaning Xie, Senior Researcher at Beijing Synchrotron Radiation Facility (BSRF) and Institute of High Energy Physics, Beijing, China.